 We are in need of funds to create a studio recording and develop a design for the visual element.

-Music will be presented with black and white photographs, such as the one at the top of the page, taken in November and December of 1966 by IC Rapoport.
+Music will be presented with black and white photographs, such as the one here, taken in November and December of 1966 by IC Rapoport.

 Aberfan is participatory.
 Ian Heisters will create an immersive space using projection of imagery and semi-transparent scrims, capturing the landscape and people, the tactility of coal, ingrained in their faces.
 The viewer will move through the space, at times full of unsettling, discordant movement as if being subsumed in an avalanche of slag and at other times nearly silent, inducing pause.
 One can walk inside, behind and around the moving images, inside of the performance.
 In the agonizing fusion of images and sounds, the audience experiences a part of history that left victims to the ravages of negligence, arrogance and greed.